AI development for all developers, not just AI experts. Build your AI app with Timescale Cloud today

 To put it simply, vector search and semantic search are interconnected but fundamentally different concepts.
 Vector search acts as a building block for semantic search, enabling data retrieval based on relevance.
-In this article, we’ll explore them in more detail and explain their differences.
+In this article, we’ll explore each concept and dig into their differences.

 Semantic search is all about context and meaning.
 It employs a blend of natural language processing (NLP) techniques and understanding (NLU) to interpret the nuances, synonyms, and relationships inherent in language.
 The aim is to deliver search results that are not just textually similar but are meaningfully relevant to the user's search intent, even if the exact words used in the query aren't present in the content.

-For instance, a search for "climate change effects" could return relevant documents that discuss "global warming impacts," even if the exact phrase isn't used, thanks to the semantic understanding embedded in the vectors.
+Thanks to the semantic understanding embedded in the vectors, a search for "climate change effects" could return relevant documents that discuss "global warming impacts," even if the search doesn't use that exact phrase.

 Check out this article for more details on semantic search.

-Now, how do we translate this nuanced understanding into something computers can work with?
+How do we translate this nuanced understanding into something computers can work with?
 That's where vector search comes in.
 Vector search transforms words, sentences, or entire documents into vectors—think of them as points in a multidimensional space.
-These vectors are not just random points; they're calculated in such a way that similar meanings are positioned closer together.
-For instance, vectors for "trucks" and "cars" would be neighbors despite being different words.
+These vectors are not just random points; they're calculated so that similar meanings are positioned closer together.
+For instance, vectors for "trucks" and "cars" would be near each other.

-This transformation is done using embedding models, which are a type of AI trained to understand the subtle meanings and relationships between words.
-When you perform a search, the model converts your query into a vector and then looks for other vectors (documents, web pages, etc.) that are close by in this multidimensional space.
+When you search, the model converts your query into a vector and then looks for other vectors (documents, web pages, etc.) close by in this multidimensional space.
 The closer they are, the more relevant they're deemed to be.
+By leveraging these embedding techniques, vector search enables a deep understanding of user queries and content, supporting powerful applications in semantic search, personalization, and intelligent retrieval.

 Learn more about vector search.